-- Salt – Salt is also used so that the soybeans and wheat are brimmed in the water and salt solution.
+- Salt – Salt is also used, so the soybeans and wheat are brimmed in the water and salt solution.

 - Cultured Mold – The soy sauce is mixed with a cultured mold such as aspergillus.
 What kind of cultured mold is used can differ for different soy sauces.

-As you can see from the ingredients list that soy sauce is not gluten-free.
+As you can see from the ingredients list, soy sauce is not gluten-free.
 But there are some brands and types which are gluten-free.

 Japanese Tamari Soy Sauce

-This soy sauce has a rich texture and thicker sauce as it is made with mainly soybeans.
+This soy sauce has a rich texture and thicker sauce as it is made with main soybeans.
 Any soy sauce that has the Tamari name should be gluten-free.